 Bolt locking lugs.
 These parts are very prone to cracks, chips, and fractures, but can be given an extended life by simply oiling them and keeping them well lubricated.

-Bolt friction points from magazine well with bolt locked to the rear.
+Bolt friction points from the magazine well with bolt locked to the rear.
 I would tilt the rifle muzzle upward when lubing these points just so the lubricant will run down the friction paths.
-Just keep in mind that these points don’t need too much lubricant, but it won’t hurt if your a bit generous.
-You can also apply grease to these points with your finger, if you wish, but this is the only point you can grease in this manner.
+Just keep in mind that these points don’t need too much lubricant, but it won’t hurt if you’re a bit generous.
+You can also apply grease to these points with your finger if you wish, but this is the only point you can grease in this manner.

 Ejector plunger with bolt locked to the rear, also showing another friction point for the bolt.
 One drop here should do, so don’t be too liberal here.
 Remember that the ejector only needs lubrication once in a while, but the friction path near it in the picture needs it constantly.

 Liberally lubricate locking lugs on bolt from this position, or with bolt slightly out of battery.
 Then work the action vigorously to get it into all the appropriate areas.